Get Moshi

 • You value open source

-• You don't need push notifications
+• You don't need push notifications or agent-aware approvals

 Termius: SSH-Only Limitation